Emmacharleswilson/fab-fitness/README.md

 **Home Page**
-- Home page features a main image with a shop now button that takes users to all the products.
+- Home page features the main image with a shop now button that takes users to all the products.
 - Originally this page had a few images at the bottom before the shop now button however this feature had to be removed due to responsiveness issues.
 With more time I would have liked to improve the look of the landing page.